 Q: What fish oil brands does Whole9 recommend?

-A: The brand we take personally is Stronger Faster Healthier’s OmegaMaine.
+A: The brand we take personally is SFH’s OmegaMaine.
 We’ve tried lots of other brands, and like quite a few (including Carlson’s and Nordic Naturals), but we choose OmegaMaine for three reasons.

--First, the ingredients are squeaky clean – no soy, dairy, wheat, sweeteners or other artificial ingredients.
+- First, the ingredients are squeaky clean – no soy, dairy, wheat, sweeteners or other artificial ingredients.
+The oil potency is 3.19 grams of EPA/DHA per teaspoon.
+With a version that has an additional 1000ius of Vit D per teaspoon as well.

--Second, it has more EPA and DHA per teaspoon (1.8 grams!) than other high quality brands, and taking in a bunch of fragile PUFAs besides EPA and DHA isn’t a great idea.
+- Second, it has more EPA and DHA per teaspoon (3.19 grams!) than other high quality brands, and taking in a bunch of fragile PUFAs besides EPA and DHA isn’t a great idea.
 Prioritize the EPA and DHA, and minimize your PUFA intake in general.
+(SFH also has a version that has an additional 1000ius of Vitamin D per teaspoon as well.)

-*Click the OmegaMaine link above and automatically save 10% on your order.
-(Our discount code is “Whole9″.)
+*Click the SFH link above and automatically save 10% on your order.
+(Our discount code is “Whole9”.)

 Q: Does liquid fish oil taste like fish?